chenshizhi/Statistics-and-Machine-Learning/README.md

 14.DNN Literature Review

-If you are interested in these, feel free to contact me for a discussion or ask for a detailed data set.
+If you are interested in these, feel free to contact me for a discussion or ask for a specified data set.